Chronic myelomonocytic leukemia: Genetic mutations

-Clonal genetic abnormalities are common in CMML but they are not specific for diagnosis of the disease.
-The most common found are the 8+, −7/del (7q) and structural 12p abnormalities.
+Clonal genetic abnormalities are common in CMML, but they are not specific to the diagnosis.
+The most common findings are the 8+, −7/del (7q) and structural 12p abnormalities.
 KRAS and NRAS are mutated in 25–40% of the cases of CMML.
 The Jak2 V617F mutation is found in 10% of cases.
-Mutations in transcription factors such as RUNX1, CEBPA, NPM1 and WT1 have been found in up to 30% of cases.
+Mutations in transcription factors such as RUNX1, CEBPA, NPM1, and WT1 have been found in up to 30% of cases.
 Mutations of CBL are found in approximately 5–18% of cases.
 Mutations in the TET2 gene are found in approximately 40–50% of CMML.
 Inactivating mutations in one of the two parental GATA2 genes lead to a reduction, i.e. a haploinsufficiency, in the cellular levels of the gene's product, the GATA2 transcription factor, and thereby to a rare autosomal dominant genetic disease, GATA2 deficiency.
-This disease is associated with a highly variable set of disorders including the myelodysplastic syndrome, acute myeloid leukemia, and CMML.
+This disease is associated with a highly variable set of disorders, including the myelodysplastic syndrome, acute myeloid leukemia, and CMML.
 GATA2-deficiency-induced CMML, like other types of CMML, is commonly preceded by monocytosis.

 Diagnosis

 Blood films display a range of abnormalities.
 A monocyte count of >1 billion/L is essential for a diagnosis of CMML.
 Other features may include; leukocytosis (50% of cases); left shift and dysplasia of monocytes and granulocytes; presence of metamyelocytes, myelocytes and promonocytes; monocytes with hypersegmented/abnormal shaped nuclei, increased cytoplasmic basophilia and/or the presence of cytoplasmic granules; eosinophilia (in cases of CMML with eosinophilia); and spherocytosis (in cases of direct Coombs test, DCT, positive haemolytic anaemia).
-Platelet counts may be reduced, increased or normal.
+Platelet counts may be reduced, increased, or normal.
 Haemoglobin levels are usually reduced with normocytic and normochromic red blood cells.
-Autoantibodies and cold agglutinins may be present and 10% of CMML is DCT positive.
+Autoantibodies and cold agglutinins may be present, and 10% of CMML is DCT positive.

 Bone marrow aspirates will display hypercellularity with increased counts of granulocytic and monocytic cells.
-Bone marrow core biopsies may show a predominance of myelocytic and monocytic cells, abnormal localisation of immature precursors and dysplastic megakaryocytes.
+Bone marrow core biopsies may show a predominance of myelocytic and monocytic cells, abnormal localisation of immature precursors, and dysplastic megakaryocytes.
 Monocytic nodules are a common feature in biopsies.

 The phenotypical characteristics of CMML are; CD11b, CD11c, CD14, CD33, CD45 and CD64 seen in 100% of cases; CD13 found in 95% of cases; CD4 found in 76% of cases; HLA-DR found in 71% of cases; CD56 found in 53% of cases; CD2 found in 34% of cases; CD16 found in 29% of cases; CD10 found in 28% of cases; CD23 and CD7 found in 9% of cases; and CD117 found in 5% of cases.